gilbertchen/duplicacy/.github/ISSUE_TEMPLATE.md

 We strongly encourage you to create an account on the forum and use that platform for discussion as there is a higher chance that someone there will talk to you.

 There is a handful of people watching the Github Issues and we are in the process of moving **all** of them to the forum as well.
+Most likely you will not receive an answer here or it will be very slow and you will be pointed to the forum.

 We have already created a comprehensive [Guide](https://forum.duplicacy.com/t/duplicacy-user-guide/1197), and a [How-To](https://forum.duplicacy.com/c/how-to) category which stores more wisdom than these issues on Github.